zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide010.md

 # VirtualBox Setup

 You will create all required infrastructure components that support this workshop.
+The client image is a pre-created Linux based image that has GIT and SQL Developer already installed.
+These tools are used in the subsequent workshop labs.

 ## Setup of the Workshop Client Image

-The client image is a pre-created Linux based image that has docker, GIT and SQL Developer already installed.
-These tools are used in the subsequent workshop labs.

 ### **STEP 1**: Download and Install VirtualBox